NolanHughes/thetaskmanager-frontend/NOTES.md

-1. Expand and rename appointments so that collaboration between users can happen.
+- Expand and rename appointments so that collaboration between users can happen.
+- Need error message to display when log in credentials are invalid.
-2. Fix edge cases with delete and edit buttons.
+- Fix edge cases with delete and edit buttons.
-3. Refactor
+- Refactor